ArmouredAvian/Universal-Controls-For-Global-Skin/README.md

 Welcome to Universal Controls for Global Skin GitHub

 Use the Issues section and post any problems you find while using the Addon.
-I will review and try to replicate the issue, then work on fix.
+I will review and try to replicate the issue, then work on a fix.

 PLEASE DO NOT USE THIS PAGE TO ASK BASIC QUESTIONS